Maggie Valley, NC

 164 people

-As of 2023, 6.4% of Maggie Valley, NC residents (148 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 6.4% of Maggie Valley, NC residents (148 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Maggie Valley, NC was 7.47%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Maggie Valley, NC compared to that of it's neighboring and parent geographies.